 - Most respondents (84%), across organizations of all sizes, understand the adverse impact their service issues and failures have on business operations.
 However, those who work in smaller and larger organizations are least likely to understand the business impact of their team’s service issues and failures.

-- 81% of survey respondents think that working in their team will get harder over the next three years.
+- The State of Service Management report found that 81% of survey respondents think that working in their team will get harder over the next three years.
 The respondents who work in the smallest organizations are least likely to think that working in their team is going to get harder.

 - 58% of respondents reported that their work is adversely affecting their personal wellbeing.
 Which is, unfortunately, three out of every five employees.